Leon Russell: Failing health and death

-Musical style and influence
+Musical influence

-Russell's music style encompassed rock, country, gospel, bluegrass, rhythm and blues, southern rock, blues rock, rock and roll, folk, surf, swamp rock and Tulsa Sound.
+Russell's music style encompassed rock, country, gospel, bluegrass, rhythm and blues, southern rock, blues rock, rock and roll, folk, surf, swamp rock, and Tulsa sound.

-Elton John, who had once been Russell's opening act, acknowledged him as his "biggest influence as a piano player, a singer and a songwriter."
-On hearing of Russell's death, he said: "My darling Leon Russell passed away last night.
+Elton John, who had once been Russell's opening act, acknowledged him as his "biggest influence as a piano player, a singer and a songwriter".
+After hearing of Russell's death he said: "My darling Leon Russell passed away last night.
 He was a mentor, inspiration and so kind to me.
 I loved him and always will."
 John once recalled:

 Pixies vocalist Black Francis credits Russell with influencing his vocal style: "I realise there's a certain kind of vocalising I do that takes its cue from Leon Russell.
 He sang in a Southern accent but it was very blown-out and exaggerated, very free and loose."

-One of Russell's titles and signature nicknames is: Master of Space and Time.
+One of Russell's titles and signature nicknames is "Master of Space and Time".

-The depth and scope Leon’s contribution to the music of the twentieth century is illustrated by the following:
+The depth and scope of Russell's contribution to the music of the twentieth century is illustrated by: